Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 SEMA New Products - 2019 - Swsitch-Pros 12-Circuit Switch Panel

-Multi-function switch panels perform the same functions as their less expensive counterparts, and usually much more.
-These types of switch panels are popular for running accessory lighting in different modes such as pulse, strobe, and even memory features.
-You may also gain additional features like wireless control, customizable backlight colors, and more depending on the model.
-This category is quite broad as it basically encompasses all switch panels ranging from $300 and up.
+Multi-function switch panels perform the same functions as their less expensive counterparts, and often do so much more.
+These types of switch panels are popular for controlling accessory lighting in various modes, including pulse, strobe, and memory features.
+You may also gain additional features, such as wireless control, customizable backlight colors, and more, depending on the model.
+This category is quite broad, as it essentially encompasses all switch panels, ranging from $300 and up.

 External Vs. Solid State Relays